-This is a big one for me, and it’s been so helpful for fitting my blog around my job.
+This is a big one for me, and it’s been so helpful for fitting my freelance work around my job.
 I write whenever inspiration strikes- whether that’s just before bed, just before I run off to work, or in between time with my family.

 If you’re like me and writing is your favourite thing about blogging- you need to write whenever inspiration strikes and enjoy your writing time.

 If you’d like to understand a bit more about writing for your blog and social media, check out my new ebook ‘The Art of Blog Writing‘ all about coming up with blog ideas, writing posts, and creating great social media content!

 This is something I’ve started doing in April- and it’s a great way to create a more effective blogging routine.
 If you know what you’re spending time on and how much time you’re spending on it, you can create a lasting routine that helps you stick to more productive habits.

 I’ve found that tracking my time also means I understand which tasks I need to focus on, and it should help me create a better routine in the coming weeks.

 6. Know when you work best

 One of the best things to do when you want to create a more effective routine is knowing what you want, and when you work the best.
 For example, I find it hard to get started with work straight away in the morning and so I prefer to start mid-morning, and then I do most of my blogging in the afternoons and evenings.